martavvs/malaria_screening/README.md

 ### Additional Scripts

 - **generator.py**: Customized generator that yields batches of data
+- **fit_generator.py**: function that receives a batch of data from the generator, performs backpropagation and updates the weights in the model